 Class C must retain standard brake calipers, Classes A and B are free with the exception of carbon discs not being permitted.

 4WD is not permitted, but cars may be front or rear-wheel-drive.
 Gearboxes and differentials are free for Class A, sequential gearboxes are excluded from Class B, and Class C cars must run the standard production unit in its original location and orientation.

 Any MSA List 1A, 1B or 1C tyre is permitted.
 Size is free, but tyres must be to MoT standards in all respects.

-Hot Hatch has 14 rounds; all will be ‘double-headers’ either on one day, or spread over a weekend.
+Hot Hatch typically features 14 rounds in a season - all ‘double-headers’ either on one day, or spread over a weekend.